Airport Connector (Harrisburg)

 The Airport Connector is a 1.9 mi freeway in the Harrisburg, Pennsylvania, area in the Commonwealth of Pennsylvania.
-It begins at Harrisburg International Airport and runs north to Pennsylvania Route 283 (PA 283).
+It connects PA 283 to Harrisburg International Airport.
 There is one intermediate interchange with PA 230.

-The highway is one of only two freeways in Pennsylvania with no posted route number (the other being the President Biden Expressway).
+The highway is one of only three freeways in Pennsylvania with no posted route number.
 In the Location Referencing System, it is designated State Route 3032 by the Pennsylvania Department of Transportation.
-In 2021, the freeway gained the name Airport Road.

 Route description

 The Airport Connector begins at the entrance to Harrisburg International Airport in Lower Swatara Township, Dauphin County, where the roadway continues south to loop around the terminal.
 Past the airport, the road passes over Norfolk Southern's Royalton Branch and Amtrak's Keystone Corridor railroad lines before immediately reaching a partial cloverleaf interchange with PA 230.
 From this point, the four-lane freeway heads north-northeast through wooded areas adjacent to homes and farms, crossing over the Pennsylvania Turnpike (I-76) without an interchange as it curves north-northwest.
-The freeway passes more areas of farms and woods before it reaches its terminus at a trumpet interchange with PA 283.
+The freeway passes more areas of farms and woods before it reaches its terminus at a trumpet interchange with the PA 283 freeway.
 The interchange also provides partial access between PA 283 and PA 441, but the Airport Connector has no connection to the latter route.